Snickerdoodle Cookie Bars

 Snickerdoodle cookies were one of the first cookie recipes I learned to make.

-When you learned baking in home economics class, you had several basic recipes – chocolate chip cookies, sugar cookies, and snickerdoodles.
+When I learned baking in home economics class, there were several basic cookie recipes – chocolate chip cookies, peanut butter cookies, sugar cookies, and snickerdoodles.

 Cream of tartar is a fine white powder that forms inside wine barrels during winemaking because of a naturally occurring substance in grapes called tartaric acid (hence the name).